SudoZekho/NHPS/README.md

 Linux :

-type chmod +x RSWC.py and the ./RSWC.py in terminal!
+type chmod +x RSWC.py and then ./RSWC.py in terminal!

 Windows :